b2ihealthcare/snow-owl/docs/setup/security/index.md

 ### Permissions

-In Snow Owl a permission is a single value that represents both the operation of the user would like to perform and the resource that is being accessed.
+In Snow Owl a permission is a single value that represents both the operation the user would like to perform and the resource that is being accessed.
 The format is the following: `<operation>:<resource>`

 Currently there are `7` operations supported by Snow Owl: